 Summary : Experience the vast, pristine wilderness of Antarctica—from glistening glaciers to colossal icebergs.
 Starting in Ushuaia, cross the Drake Passage and sail south for an unforgettable expedition to the 7th Continent.
-Your days will be filled with onshore exploration and enriched by onboard educational activities like science lectures, photography workshops, and a Young Explorers program for children.
+Meet penguins up close and touch icebergs with your bare hands.
+Your days will be filled with onshore exploration and enriched by onboard educational activities such as science lectures and a Young Explorers program for children.

 Your expedition starts in Buenos Aires, Argentina.
 Join an optional city tour or spend time exploring the 'Paris of South America' on your own.
 Enjoy an included hotel night in Buenos Aires.

 Enjoy an included breakfast at the hotel this morning, before meeting your included transfer to the airport for your included flight to Ushuaia.
 Arrive in Ushuaia and meet your included transfer from the airport to the ship.
 Once onboard, kick off your journey with a welcome dinner.

 Prepare yourself for Antarctica as you cross the Drake Passage to the Antarctic Peninsula.
 The ship's educational program is designed to bring polar exploration to all ages and learning levels.
 Children can participate in ´Young Explorers Antarctica´ classes.
 There will also be several lectures on the environment and films about Antarctica.
 The Explorer Room will be buzzing with activity.
 This will be the heart of the expedition community, where you gather for talks, recaps and spontaneous events, mingle, and share stories.